Dæmon (His Dark Materials): Separation

-Normally, a person and their dæmon must stay within a few yards of each other, though witches and shamans' dæmons can travel separately.
+Normally, a person and their dæmon must stay within a few yards of each other.
+The exact distance the two can separate is unclear; Lee Scoresby expresses surprise when a bird dæmon travels forty yards from her human, while Lyra is uncomfortable when Pan goes to a second storey window while she is standing in front of the same building.
+However, witches and shamans' dæmons can travel separately.
 Such separation from one's dæmon – sometimes called "pulling" – causes extreme pain and distress for both human and dæmon, and, given enough distance, results in death.

 The most detailed account in the books shows pulling to be torturous both physically – like "an iron hand pulling one's heart out between one's ribs" – and emotionally.
 A permanent separation between human and dæmon kills both and releases a huge burst of energy, which, for instance, is harnessed by Lord Asriel to blast a hole between two overlapping universes at the end of Northern Lights.
 The General Oblation Board initially accomplished this separation through simply tearing child and dæmon apart, but this generally resulted in the subject dying of shock.

 Certain trained people, particularly witches and human shamans, have achieved the ability to survive separation from their dæmons by undergoing an initial voluntary separation done at a special location.
 For the witches this is at a canyon underneath the earth in Lyra's world.
 Shamans endure gruelling ordeals that involve leaving their dæmon as they embark on a spiritual quest, crossing an area of death where nothing may grow or live.
 After rejoining their dæmon they gain the ability to separate from them to a far greater extent than previously, though both witches and shamans regain their intimate bond with their dæmon.
 Lyra and Will achieve the ability to be distant from their dæmons by going through the World of the Dead.

-Some humans, for example, Mrs. Coulter, are able to go farther from their dæmons than most others.
+Some humans, for example, Marisa Coulter, are able to go farther from their dæmons than most others.
 Mrs. Coulter's dæmon, a golden monkey, goes into Lyra's room when she is staying with Mrs. Coulter to find her alethiometer (truth reader) despite not having undergone intercision, with Mrs. Coulter talking to Lyra perfectly normally at the same time.
 The reasons Mrs. Coulter can do this are not stated.

 The Secret Commonwealth establishes that others have undergone separation from their dæmons or have pushed the bond past its usual limits.
 On one occasion, Pantalaimon discovers a woman who has become separated from her dæmon after a boat sank with the dæmon on it, the two having been unable to find each other after this even as the girl's continued survival makes it clear that the dæmon is still alive.
 In Lyra's search for Pantalaimon, after he leaves her following a conflict, Lyra learns that there are groups of poor in distant countries who actually sell their children's dæmons through an organisation selling dæmons.